RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**: You get an email when the action fails but there is no auto retry.

-**how do you have to deal with secrets? can they leak?**: Similar to cloud services there is a way to store them as variables that are only accessable to the application and you.
+**how do you have to deal with secrets? can they leak?**: Similar to cloud services there is a way to store them as variables that are only accessible to the application and you.
 Everyone with write access to your repo can see the secrets.

 **in what country does it run**: I actually don't know #TODO